 When I considered applying to Cambridge one of my biggest concerns was whether or not the sport was any good.
 During the application process they made it quite clear that sport would not help the chances of getting in.
 This obviously sounded quite hostile!
 Fortunately I needn’t have worried at all.
 Once I had got my grades I got in touch with the Hare and Hounds secretary.
 She was immediately very welcoming and suggested I come on their September training camp.
 It sounded fun so I got involved.
 Everyone there was friendly, good fun and relaxed.
 The atmosphere was down to earth and accepting.
 There was a vast range of standards, from international level through to those who just enjoyed running for the scenery.
 It was a great comfort to know that I needn’t have any qualms about the standard of sport at Cambridge or the possibility of training alone.
 In short, whatever type of athlete you are, be it serious or relaxed, there’s definitely room for you in one of the friendliest groups of people you’ll ever come across.

-Nancy Scott is also a medic entering her 3rd year of her degree and does superbly at balancing studies with running.
+Nancy Scott is also a medic in the 4th year of her degree and does superbly at balancing studies with running.
 The 2019 Varsity XC winner also stormed to 3rd at U23 British Championships in the 3km Steeplechase.
 She listed these three reasons to join CUH&H as a fresher:

 1. There are Hareys at every Cambridge college, and I’ve made close friends from different colleges studying different subjects.